-Meanwhile, here’s how I’d explain the question What is introversion? to the ones I love:
+Meanwhile, here’s how I’d explain what introversion is to the ones I love:

 1. Introversion is preferring to stay at home rather than go to a big fancy party